 What is xeroderma pigmentosum?

-Xeroderma pigmentosum (XP) is a hereditary condition characterized by extreme sun sensitivity, leading to a very high risk of skin cancer.
-Eye problems are also common.
-Neurologic problems—including learning disabilities, progressive hearing loss, progressive neuromuscular degeneration, loss of some reflexes, and occasionally, tumors in the central nervous system—occur in some people with XP.
+Xeroderma pigmentosum (XP) is a hereditary condition characterized by extreme sun sensitivity, leading to a very high risk of skin cancer and other medical problems.

 People with XP are extremely sensitive to ultra-violet (UV) radiation from the sun.
 This includes UV type A and UV type B. Exposure to even a very small amount of UV radiation leads to severe sunburn and blistering, beginning at a very young age.
 The sensitivity to UV radiation results in increased freckling, as well as areas of lighter skin pigmentation.
 They may also have very dry skin.
 There is a high risk of squamous cell and basal cell skin cancers and melanoma.